kln12/Interview_questions/README.md

 15.What are stateful sets in kuberentes?
 16.Why config maps are used
 17.Why config maps are used
 18.what are operators and give one example where we can use operator?
+19.What is a mesh?